This page of our website covers the topics not covered elsewhere as well as answers to some frequently asked questions:

 Late October- highs in the 40's, dipping below freezing overnight

-November-highs in upper 30's-the last week or two of deer season expect some accumulation of snow with highs below freezing.
+November-highs in upper 30's-the last week or two expect some accumulation of snow with highs below freezing.

 Firearm(s) (we recommend once again you fill out the Canada Customs declaration form above in advance)